kdeldycke/awesome-iam/README.md

 * [An argument for passwordless](https://biarity.gitlab.io/2018/02/23/passwordless/) - Passwords are not the be-all and end-all of user authentication.
 This article ties to tell you why.
 * [Webauthn and security keys](https://www.imperialviolet.org/2018/03/27/webauthn.html) - WebAuthn is a replacement for password authentication.
+* [Getting started with security keys](https://paulstamatiou.com/getting-started-with-security-keys/) - A practical guide to stay safe online and prevent phishing with FIDO2, WebAuthn and security keys.

 ## Multi-Factor Authentication